 Moreover, the need for the students to commit to the services being given by the managing bodies for the attainment of their mental health and well-being is imminent and present, as perceived by the managing bodies.
 The accessibility of the services, on the institution's side which includes the professor's method of teaching delivery and adjustments, were identified to be further recommended to be improved further on.
 More so, for the students' general well-being in general, the constant monitoring of the students were seen to be an important initiative to be done by the institutions to gauge the overall and general feel of the student body with regards to their mental health and well-being as this will be the basis for their future interventions should the need arises.
-Furthermore, the view that mental health in the daily and social functioning of the student body.
+Furthermore, the view that mental health is an issue is recommended to be established as well to internalize the importance of mental health in the daily and social functioning of the student body.
 Lastly, for the students' mental well-being during the pandemic, there is also a need for constant checking of their experiences during the pandemic to also gauge if there should be further steps and pathways to be made to promote mental health and well-being for all.